PredixDev/px-datasource/README.md

             })
 ```

-See the predix-seed an example.
+See the predix-seed for an example.